 This leadership experience was a huge “teachable moment” for me as I personally learned to transition from “Me” to “We.”

 - Victim to freedom

-The whole experience was my “greatest crucible” which provided me a foundation for encountering and effectively working with difficult people.
+The whole experience was my “greatest crucible,” which provided me with a foundation for encountering and effectively working with difficult people.

 What has been your greatest leadership moment?
 Please take a moment and tell your leadership story.